 - Logic Receiver

-Here is a brief description of the Partition connector types:
+Here is a brief description of the Audio Partition connector types:

 - Partition Connector Audio Transmitter and Audio Receiver: The Audio Receiver receives audio signals from an Audio Transmitter in a different partition.
 The transmitter and receiver must be linked to each other, and this can be accomplished either from the Audio Receiver dialog box or from the System View window.